villegame/datalog-2-sw/README.md

 Datalogger software related to a project [described here](https://villegame.wordpress.com/projects/data-monitoring/portable-temperature-and-humidity-measuring-application-project/).

-Designed for Raspberry PI single-board computers.
+Designed for Raspberry PI single-board computers, to read and store data from 1-wire temperature sensors and bme280 sensors.
+Provides also easy configuration tool and visual graphs to monitor values.

 This repository contains core functionalities of logger including:
 * Sensor reader scripts